José Antonio Gali Fayad: Municipal presidency

 In 2013, Gali left the cabinet to run for municipal president of Puebla City, a candidacy backed by the PAN, PRD, Nueva Alianza, and Compromiso por Puebla, a state party, as the Puebla Unida ("Puebla United") coalition.
 His candidacy was challenged by a fellow PAN member who claimed Gali had started his campaign too early, but the TEPJF dismissed the case.
 He was elected by voters on July 7 and took office on February 15, 2014.

 Gubernatorial election

-Gali stepped down as mayor on February 19, 2016, in order to run for governor on behalf of the coalition Sigamos Adelante (Let's Move Forward), composed of the PAN, PT, Nueva Alianza, and two state parties, Compromiso por Puebla and Pacto Social de Integración.
+Gali stepped down as mayor on February 19, 2016, in order to run for governor on behalf of the coalition Sigamos Adelante (Let's Move Forward), composed of the PAN, PRD, MC, PT, Nueva Alianza, and two state parties, Compromiso por Puebla and Pacto Social de Integración.
 Proposals included a reduction of state corporate income tax from 3 to 2 percent, the creation of a new transparency committee, and promises to seek direct flights between Puebla and Europe.

 In the June 5 elections, Gali received 45.1 percent of the vote, ahead of the PRI coalition candidate with 33 percent.